TianyiYe98/TianyiYe98/_portfolio/DespSeg.md

 collection: portfolio
 ---

 Taking advantage of the co-learning process, DespSeg outperforms other self-supervised denoising method(N2V), visually restoring more detials and improving contrast, and improve segmentation performance compared the baseline UNet and sequential strategy.
+See the more [details]("https://academicpages.github.io/files/paper3.pdf") here.

 <br/><img src='/portfolio/Archi.jpg'>